ColinMaloney/rideshare_case_study/README.md

 5. Received Out of Bag Score of .8138
 6. Pull out features that affected the Random Forest the most.
 7. Give ideas on how we could keep the turnover lower.

+##Please see presentation in PDF form for more information.